Emma Clancy – Chief Executive

 Emma’s interest in consumer affairs can be traced right back to her early employment with Which?
 That led her to pursue other consumer-focused roles including serving two terms as a non-executive director of TrustMark – the Government-endorsed quality scheme for tradespeople.

-Amanda Caton – Head of External Communications
+Amanda Caton – Executive Head of Communications

 Amanda has broad-ranging communications experience covering public relations, political engagement, marketing and events.